YerayHernandezBethencourt/YerayHernandezBethencourt/README.md

-Hi 👋 My name is Yeray Hernandez
+👋Hello, my name is Yeray Hernandez
 ================================

-Cross-Platform Application Developer
+Full-stack developer
 ------------------------------------

 I'm finishing the technical training of cross-platform application development.
 I'm interested in software development and IoT.
 I do like to think of new projects where technology and innovation are the core.

 * 🌍  I'm based in Canary Islands, Spain
-* ✉️  You can contact me at [yerayhernandezbethencourt@gmail.com](mailto:yerayhernandezbethencourt@gmail.com)
 * 🧠  I'm learning Spring for Java
-* 🤝  I'm open to collaborating on software or IoT projects.
+* 🤝  I'm open to collaborating in any project I like

 ### Skills